 2. Running water

 Running water feels colder than standing water, so experimenting with automatic water fountains can be a great way to encourage your pet to drink, while also providing stimulation.
+Cats in particular may take a bit of time to drink from a fountain, you’ll need to be patient.

 3. Adding water to dry food